TeodorCosta/FlashCards/README.md

 Flashcard App with Spring Boot and Thymeleaf

 This is a web application built with Spring Boot and Thymeleaf that allows users to create and manage flashcards and flashcard decks.
-It includes features for creating personalized flashcards, taking quizzes, and revising them.
+It includes features for creating personalized flashcards,creating AI-made flashcards using an already trained model, taking quizzes, and revising them.
 The app also supports user authentication and the ability to share decks publicly.

 Features